avijitmondal/avijitmondal/README.md

 ## 🚀 About Me

 Professionally qualified Software Engineer specializing in API & microservices development and cloud deployment.
-Currently working at **Cisco Systems** with 10+ years of experience building scalable solutions and leveraging modern technologies.
+Currently working at **Sophos** with 10+ years of experience building scalable solutions and leveraging modern technologies.

 - 🔭 Currently working on **Cisco Secure Email Encryption**
 - 🌱 Passionate about building scalable microservices and cloud-native applications